SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 @ Anakapalli Kanaka Venkata Phaneendra babu
 1. Have attended the Client meeting and listed the functionalites
 2. Working on the existing api and studying to understand
+3. Working on the preparation of layouts for the prototype presentation.
+4. Started the documentation task for the application devlopment